 MANDATORY PROVISIONAL SUSPENSION?

-When an athlete takes a positive doping test, this almost automatically leads to a provisional suspension.
+When an athlete tests positive on doping, this almost automatically leads to a provisional suspension.
 There are a few exceptions to this, namely when it comes to lighter substances, so-called “Specified Substances”, or where it is likely that the positive test is the result of contaminated product.
 Remember the story of Alberto Contador where “Zero, zero zero zero zero zero zero zero zero zero zero zero zero zero zero zero zero zero zero zero cinco gramos.” clenbuterol was found.
 According to Contador due to contaminated meat.

 For exactly these two exceptions, there is also a possibility of a reduction in the sanction (art.
 10.6.1 and 10.6.2 WAD Code).
 So much so that the sanction can be limited to just a reprimand without a period of ineligibility.
 In deviation of the main rule, these exceptions may not lead to a mandatory provisional suspension.
 And that is understandable because in the end there is a fair chance, that the athlete in question will not be suspended at all.